mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon restores the tutorial app’s _install directory_ from public storage.
-The correct archive to restore is determined by calculating a _source hash_ of the source directory.
+In this step, Halcyon restores the tutorial app’s _install directory_ by using an archive from public storage.

+The correct archive to restore is determined by calculating a _source hash_ of the app’s _source directory._

 Your app is now ready to run: